New Zealand put in a strong effort to grind out a 12-8 victory against Great Britain.

 New Zealand were dealt a blow early on in the game as half-back Foran left the field with a dislocated shoulder and didn’t return.

 The Kiwis took the lead though thanks to a Jamayne Isaako penalty goal before Gareth Widdop levelled the score with a penalty goal for the Lions.
-It was 2-2 at the break, and the sports betting markets suggested that a victory by far margins was an almost certainty.

 A piece of brilliance from Roger Tuivasa-Sheck led to Isaako scoring the first try of the game in the 48th minute.

 Corey Harawira-Naera then went over to put the Kiwis 10 points ahead of their British counterparts.